-Dr Thomas T Italiano, Clinical Psychologist, Individual and Couples Therapy
+Dr Thomas T Italiano, Clinical Psychologist.
+Online therapy available

 A range of difficulties and experiences can affect anyone’s physical and mental wellbeing.
 Work related stress, relationship tensions, financial and health issues can impact on people’s ability to live at their full potential.
 Often these factors elicit or contribute to low mood, generalised anxiety, extensive worries and a range of other psychological disorders.
 At times difficulties are rooted in childhood and people might feel stuck in their past or unable to lead their life towards a meaningful direction.